ibexa/documentation-developer/docs/getting_started/first_steps.md

 3\.
 Go to Admin > Roles.
 Create a new Role called "Blogger".

 4\.
-Enter the Role and add Policies that will allow the User to log in:
+Add Policies that will allow the User to log in:

-- `user/login`
+- `User/Login`
-- `content/read`
+- `Content/Read`
-- `content/versionread`
+- `Content/Versionread`
-- `section/view`
+- `Section/View`
-- `content/reverserelatedlist`
+- `Content/Reverserelatedlist`

 5\.
 Now add Policies that will allow the User to create and publish content, limited to Blog Posts:

-- `content/create` with Limitation for Class (Content Type) Blog Post
+- `Content/Create` with Limitation for Content Type Blog Post
-- `content/edit` with Limitation for Class (Content Type) Blog Post
+- `Content/Edit` with Limitation for Content Type Blog Post
-- `content/publish` with Limitation for Class (Content Type) Blog Post
+- `Content/Publish` with Limitation for Content Type Blog Post

 ![Adding Limitations to a Policy](img/first-steps-policy-limitations.png)